AILEY II

 Aran Bell was born in Bethesda, Maryland.
 He began studying ballet at age four, receiving the majority of his early training at Central Pennsylvania Youth Ballet and with Denys Ganio in Rome, Italy.
 He has performed in galas throughout Europe and the United States.
 Bell was featured in the 2011 film First Position: A Ballet Documentary.
 Bell joined the ABT Studio Company in September 2014, joined the main Company as an apprentice in May 2016 and became a member of the corps de ballet in March 2017.

-Adji Cissoko was born and grew up in Munich, Germany where she trained at the Ballet Academy Munich and graduated with a diploma in dance.
-Cissoko attended the Jacqueline Kennedy Onassis School at American Ballet Theatre in New York City on full scholarship, before joining the National Ballet of Canada in 2010.
-In 2012 she was awarded the Patron Award of Merit by the Patrons’ Council Committee of The National Ballet of Canada.
+Adji Cissoko was born and grew up in Munich, Germany, where she trained at the Ballet Academy Munich and graduated with a diploma in dance.
+Cissoko attended the Jacqueline Kennedy Onassis School at American Ballet Theatre in New York City on full scholarship before joining the National Ballet of Canada in 2010.
+In 2012, she was awarded the Patron Award of Merit by the Patrons’ Council Committee of The National Ballet of Canada.
 Cissoko joined LINES Ballet in 2014.
-Since then she’s originated many central roles and guested for galas worldwide.
-Cissoko has given multiple masterclasses and taught classes around the world as part of the company’s outreach program.
+Since then, she’s originated many central roles and guested for galas worldwide.
+Cissoko has given multiple master classes and taught classes around the world as part of the company’s outreach program.
 In 2020, she became certified in health/life coaching and ABT’s National Training Curriculum.
-Cissoko choreographed her first piece “AZIZ “ for Ballet X in 2021.
-She also is a 2022 recipient of the Toulmin fellowship.
+Cissoko choreographed her first piece, “AZIZ,” for Ballet X in 2021.
+She is also a 2022 recipient of the Toulmin Fellowship and was the Artist-in-Residence for Vail Dance Festival in 2023.

 BORN TO A JALI STORYTELLER FAMILY IN SENEGAL, YOUBA IS A 72ND GENERATION KORA PLAYER.